-- 3.2.1 Every officer and member of the authority has a responsibility to declare any links or personal interests which they may have with purchasers or suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the council in accordance with appropriate codes of conduct. http://srvinternet01.north-herts.gov.uk/intracontent/conflicts_of_interest_policy.doc - 3.2.2 Official orders must be in a form approved by the Strategic Director of Finance, Policy and Governance.
-Official orders must be issued for all work, goods or services to be supplied to the authority except for supplies of utilities, advertising, periodic payments such as rent or rates, petty cash purchases, purchase card purchases or other exceptions agreed by the Strategic Director for Finance, Policy & Governance or Head of Finance, Performance & Asset Management

-- 3.2.3 Each order must conform with the guidelines approved on the ordering and payments system.
+- 3.2.1 Every officer and member of the authority has a responsibility to declare any links or personal interests which they may have with purchasers or suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the council in accordance with appropriate codes of conduct. - 3.2.2 Official orders must be in a form approved by the Strategic Director of Finance, Policy and Governance.
+Official orders must be issued for all work, goods or services to be supplied to the authority except for supplies of utilities, periodic payments such as rent or rates, petty cash purchases or other exceptions. - 3.2.3 Each order must conform with the guidelines approved on the ordering and payments system.
 Standard terms and conditions must not be varied without the prior approval of the Strategic Director of Finance, Policy and Governance. - 3.2.4 Official orders must not be raised for any personal or private purchases, nor must personal or private use be made of authority contracts. - 3.2.5 Where the Council has entered a contract with a supplier for goods or services the contract must be used and orders for the provision of goods and services in that contract must not be placed with other suppliers.
 For example, the provision of stationery through the stationery contract.
 Other suppliers may be used if the contracted supplier is unable to provide the goods and services required.

-- 3.3.1 The key controls for ordering and paying for work, goods and services are: - All goods and services are ordered only by authorised officers and correctly recorded; - All goods and services shall be ordered in accordance with the authority's Contract Procurement Rules for tenders and contracts; - Goods and services received are checked to ensure they are in accordance with the order: - Payments are not made unless goods have been received by the authority to the correct price, quantity and quality standards; - All payments are made to the correct person, for the correct amount and are properly recorded; - All appropriate evidence of the transaction and payment documents are retained and stored for the defined period in accordance with the document retention schedule; - All expenditure including VAT, is accurately recorded against the right budget; - In addition, the effect of e-business/e-commerce and electronic purchasing requires that processes are in place to maintain the security and integrity of data for transacting business electronically.
+- 3.3.1 The key controls for ordering and paying for work, goods and services are: - All goods and services are ordered only by authorised officers and correctly recorded; - All goods and services shall be ordered in accordance with the authority's Contract Procurement Rules for tenders and contracts; - Goods and services received are checked to ensure they are in accordance with the order; - Payments are not made unless goods have been received by the authority to the correct price, quantity and quality standards; - All payments are made to the correct person, for the correct amount and are properly recorded; - All appropriate evidence of the transaction and payment documents are retained and stored for the defined period in accordance with the document retention schedule; - All expenditure including VAT, is accurately recorded against the right budget; and - In addition, the effect of e-business/e-commerce and electronic purchasing requires that processes are in place to maintain the security and integrity of data for transacting business electronically.